-This topic contains 35 replies, has 1 voice, and was last updated by fxtrd 1 year, 5 months ago.
+- This topic has 35 replies, 1 voice, and was last updated 4 years, 2 months ago by fxtrd.

 Perhaps I can help.
 I would do a solution on Oanda.
 And I would also put my money where my mouth is.
 I will pay the 600 to see if it works.
 If it makes money the 600 dollars is no problem.
 Depending on volume it is free.